GarrettPerschino/portfolio-risk-analysis/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact me at [your email address].
+For any questions or suggestions, please open an issue or contact me at gaperschino@gmail.com